AzimovParviz/boorupaper/README.md

 # boorupaper
-Fetch a random picture from gelbooru.com image aggregating site to use as a wallpaper on macOS device
+Fetch a picture from gelbooru.com image aggregating site to use as a wallpaper on macOS device